adobe/log-parser/README.md

 `AssertLogData.assertLogContains(List<String>, ParseDefinition, String, String)` allows you to perform an assertion directly on a file.

 ## Release Notes
+### 1.0.8
+- Moving back to Java 8 as our clients are still using Java8
-- 1.0.7
+### 1.0.7
 - #39 updated the log4J library to 2.17.1 to avoid the PSIRT vulnerability
-- 1.0.6
+### 1.0.6
 - #38 Resolved some issues with HashCode
 - #37 Upgraded the build to Java11
 - #34 Activated sonar in the build process
-- 1.0.5
+### 1.0.5
 - #23 Added the searchEntries, and the isEntryPresent methods.
 - #20 Adding log data assertions
 - keyOrder is now a List<String>
 - #32 we have solved an issue with exporting and importing the key orders
 - #30 Allowing for the LogDataFactory to accept a JSON file as input for the ParseDefinitions
 - #31 Solved bug with importing the JSON file
-- 1.0.4
+### 1.0.4
 - #6 We Can now import a definition from a JSON file.
 You can also export a ParseDefinition into a JSON file.
 - #8 & #18  Added the filter function.
 - #13 Added copy constructors.
 - #13 Added a copy method in the StdLogEntry (#13).
 - #14 Added a set method to LogData.
 This allows you to change a Log data given a key value and ParseDefinition entry title
 - Renamed exception IncorrectParseDefinitionTitleException to IncorrectParseDefinitionException.
-  -
-- 1.0.3
+### 1.0.3
 - Introduced the LogData Top Class.
 This encapsulates all results.
 - Introduced the LogDataFactory
 - Added the groupBy method to extract data from the results
-- 1.0.1
+### 1.0.1
 - Open source release.